Supermarket competition

 - Requirement for applicants to intend to build themselves.

-More information about MultiProof is available at:
+More information about MultiProof is available on the Building Performance website:

 MultiProof(external link) — Building Performance